Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

     return nv
 ```

 The complete code to run it and display the resulting graph with matplotlib is stored in mojo `mandelbrot_2.mojo`.
-(Executed in in 0.192 seconds)
+(43 x speedup comparing to Python)

 ### 20.5.5 Adding supporting code
 We need some supporting declarations and code to iterate through the pixels in the image and compute the membership in the set: